Your complete guide to Westpac credit card complimentary travel insurance.

 - Report all losses.
 Report anything that was lost (under the Loss or damage to personal goods benefit) to the local authority within 24 hours of learning of the theft, loss or damage.
 The report must clearly list and describe the missing or damaged property/personal goods.

 - Provide all accounts.
-Submit accounts to your private health fund before submitting to QBE medical expense items.
+Submit accounts to your private health fund before submitting to Allianz medical expense items.

 - Immediately report any lost luggage or damage to the conveyance carrier and submit a claim to them.
 The conveyance carrier may be legally liable for the loss or damage.